SchmollerLab/Cell_ACDC/README.md

   <img src="https://github.com/SchmollerLab/Cell_ACDC/blob/main/cellacdc/resources/figures/Table1.jpg" width="600">
 </p>

+## Is it only about segmentation?

+Of course not!
 Cell-ACDC automatically computes **several single-cell numerical features** such as cell area and cell volume, plus the mean, max, median, sum and quantiles of any additional fluorescent channel.
 It even performs background correction, to compute the **protein amount and concentration**!

 You can load and analyse single **2D images**, **3D data** (3D z-stacks or 2D images over time) and even **4D data** (3D z-stacks over time)!